 Employers Expand Their Facebook Use

 Employers recognize the growing importance of social media, especially Facebook, in finding suitable applicants.
-Employers, recruiting agencies and employer alliances are deploying a sophisticated array of applications to discover and contact people of interest who may be searching for employment.
+Recruiting agencies and employer alliances are deploying a sophisticated array of applications to discover and contact people of interest who may be searching for employment.
 Recruiters are making increasing use of social media through well-designed and thoughtfully nuanced software that maximizes the use of social networks.

 It’s All About You